 Southern Illinois University School of Medicine was founded in 1970 with four areas of excellence: medical education, patient care, research and community service.
 Caring for the communities of central and southern Illinois is SIU Medicine’s mission, and the School of Medicine aims to improve the health of residents across its 66 county service region.

 In July 2018, The Office of Population Science and Policy became fully integrated as an academic department in the School of Medicine, the first new department in more than 30 years.
 Under continued leadership of Founding Chair Dr. Sameer Vohra, the Department of Population Science and Policy now consists of three divisions: Epidemiology and Biostatistics, Human and Community Development and Health System Science.
-Each division consists of uniquely talented personnel who help our team better understand the region’s needs, work with communities to increase capacity to created programs/interventions to lead to health outcomes improvement and create policies that institutionalize sustainable change.
-All three divisions work with our education team to create a population science and policy curriculum to educate a new generation of physicians to practice through the lens of population health.
+Each division consists of uniquely talented personnel who work together to better understand the region’s needs, design community-based programs and interventions to lead to health outcome improvement and create policies that institutionalize sustainable change.
+All three divisions work with PSP's education team to create a population science and policy curriculum to educate a new generation of physicians to practice through the lens of population health.